Consult Denver Bankruptcy Attorneys Wink & Wink to Determine Your Best Option

 If you’re suffering from crippling debt, bankruptcy may be the right option to get much-needed debt help.

 Chapter 7 is the chapter most people think of when they think of bankruptcy.
 It is over quickly, it discharges many types of debt including credit cards and medical bills, and the majority of people who file Chapter 7 keep everything they own through the process.

 However, Chapter 7 bankruptcy may not be your best choice due to income limits and which assets you can keep (more on that in a bit).

-Luckily, there is another option, Chapter 13 bankruptcy.
+If Chapter 7 is not an option for you because of these issues, there is another option, Chapter 13 bankruptcy.

 Let’s get into more explanation why that is.

 Every state has set median income limits for your household size.
 The numbers are updated from time to time, so consult with a bankruptcy attorney, such as Wink & Wink, to get the latest numbers and learn how your income compares.

 If you are above the median income limit for Chapter 7 bankruptcy, then you’ll want to consider Chapter 13 bankruptcy instead.